-The on CanMessage code block is executed when the CAN message specified arrives.
+The on CanMessage code block is executed when the specified CAN message arrives.

 Using postfilter is equivalent to not specifying a filter.
-In this case the on CanMessage hook is invoked after any trigger block filtering (see section 2.26.1).
+In this case the on CanMessage hook is invoked after any trigger block filtering (see Section 2.26.1, filterDropMessage, on Page 64).
 With prefilter, the hook is invoked before the trigger block filtering.